Chlamydia is an infection caused by the bacteria Chlamydia trachomatis. It is most often spread through sexual contact.

-- Are 25 years old or younger and sexually active
+- Are 24 years old or younger and sexually active (get tested every year)

 Both you and your sexual partners must be treated.
 This will ensure that they do not pass the infection back and forth.
 A person may become infected with chlamydia many times.

 You and your partner are asked to abstain from sexual intercourse during the time of treatment.